madhuakula/kubernetes-goat/guide/src/kubernetes-cluster/setup.md

 # Kubernetes Cluster Setup

-Before we setup the Kubernetes Goat, we need to have working Kubernetes cluster admin access.
+Before we set up the Kubernetes Goat, we need to have a working Kubernetes cluster admin access.

 There are many ways you can run the Kubernetes Cluster.
-Some of them includes running in
+Some of them include running in

 * Cloud provider Kubernetes service (like GKE, EKS, AKS, DO, etc.)
 * Locally provisioned cluster